ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Labels can be used to identify particular categories of issues or to mark specific issues for discussion at an upcoming session.

-If labels are a core part of Working Group process, chairs MUST communicate any process to the Working Group.
+Chairs communicate any process that specifically relates to the use of labels to the Working Group.
 This includes the semantics of labels, and who can apply and remove these labels.  {{labels}} describes some basic strategies that might be adopted to manage decision-making processes.

 ### Closing Issues